metascalellc/meetup-storm-topologies/README.md

 1. Spout that reads Meetup's RSVP Stream
 2. Bolt that writes to local Redis

+*This project uses Redis*
 Download Redis from here: http://redis.io/download

+If you want to eliminate Redis communication, remove/comment the lines in the RedisBolt that involve 'jedis'.

 This is a maven-based project.
 You will need maven.